monishkumar1230/FoodDeliverySystem/README.md

     Main.java - FoodDeliverySystem/FoodDeliverySystem/src/fooddeliverysystem/Main.java

-## How to Excute the Project
+## How to Execute the Project
-    -> Pull this project from the github
+    -> Pull this project from the github(https://github.com/monishkumar1230/FoodDeliverySystem.git).

-    ->
+    -> Open the netbeans and file->open project-> locate the project file.

+    -> click on run and choose the entry point file.

+                      or

+    -> Use javac complier to compile the source files.